As mortgage rates hit 8%, home ‘affordability is incredibly difficult,' economist says

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

-However, the median U.S. household income was $75,000 in 2022, Redfin found.
-While hourly wages in the U.S. grew by 5% over the last year, according to the real estate firm, that has not outpaced rising housing costs.
+The median U.S. household income was $75,000 in 2022, Redfin found.
+While hourly wages in the U.S. grew 5% over the past year, according to the real estate firm, that has not outpaced rising housing costs.

 More from Personal Finance: